-I’d seen Hôtel l’Elysee before, but never gone in, let alone stayed there.
-Before I go any further I must confess that even after staying there, it wasn’t until just now when I Googled it did I realise the actual name is Hôtel l’Elysee and not just Hôtel Elysee, as I have been calling it for years.
-So anyway, Hôtel l’Elysee is where we stayed on our last visit to Disneyland Paris at the end of July, for 4 nights.
-It was whilst searching for a good deal for an offsite hotel that a special 25% off deal appeared on my phone for Hôtel l’Elysee, and after some crowd sourced research via Twitter I went for it.
+I’d seen the Hôtel l’Elysee before, but never gone in, let alone stayed there.
+So, I was very excited to stay there on our last visit to Disneyland Paris at the end of July, for 4 nights.
+It was whilst searching for a good deal for an offsite hotel that a special 25% off deal appeared on my phone for the Hôtel l’Elysee, and after some crowd sourced research via Twitter, I went for it.
 The deal was so good that I’d have probably booked even if people hadn’t been as positive as they were.
 This was back in January, so we had a good 6 months to wait and see what it was like.

 There is a second room that needs talking about and that’s the bathroom, which was big, with lots of room to maneuver on a busy morning of Disneyland Paris preparation.
-The shower was powerful, and with hot water to spare, which for my bath loving son came as a big relief.
-Shower gel is supplied, but it’s attached to the wall, so don’t think you’ll be taking it home like in onsite Disneyland Paris hotels.
+The shower was powerful, and with hot water to spare.
+Shower gel is supplied, but it’s attached to the wall, so don’t think you’ll be taking it home like in on-site Disneyland Paris hotels.
 It was very clean, and felt up to date and well looked after.